Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you have ever watched a male and female dog mate, you may have become worried or even confused at the point when the two dogs appeared to get “stuck” together.
 This is a result of the copulatory tie.
 But is getting stuck a bad thing?
 Is it dangerous?
 Should you intervene?

-Let’s take a closer look at the process of canine mating.
+Let’s take a closer look at the process and why dogs get stuck together after mating.

 The Copulatory Tie